-Hike, Sail, and Spot the Elusive Komodo Dragon: The Ultimate Guide to Komodo National Park and Padar Island, Indonesia.
+Hike, Sail and Spot the Elusive Komodo Dragon: The Ultimate Guide to Komodo National Park and Padar Island, Indonesia.
 Embark on the ultimate adventure in Indonesia’s Komodo National Park and Padar Island.
-Hike stunning trails, sail turquoise waters, and spot the elusive Komodo Dragon in this comprehensive guide to one of the world’s most extraordinary destinations.
+Hike stunning trails, sail turquoise waters and spot the elusive Komodo Dragon in this comprehensive guide to one of the world’s most extraordinary destinations.

 Komodo National Park, located in Indonesia, is a breathtaking paradise and home to the world-famous Komodo dragon, a creature found only in this region.
 The park spans three islands: Komodo, Padar, and Rinca, each offering its own unique allure.
-The panoramic views from the peak of Padar Island are simply mesmerising, and both Padar and Komodo feature stunning pink sand beaches that are unlike anywhere else.
-To reach this natural wonder, you can embark on a journey from Labuan Bajo, a town on the neighbouring island of Flores.
-Keep reading for everything you need to know about visiting Komodo National Park.

 How to Visit Komodo National Park: Boat Trips from Labuan Bajo

-The most convenient and popular way to visit Komodo National Park is by basing yourself in Labuan Bajo, located on the island of Flores.
-From here, you can easily reach the park by boat.
 While it’s also possible to embark on a multi-day boat trip from Lombok (near Bali), I won’t cover that option here due to concerns about unethical practices, such as the mistreatment of whale sharks, on these routes.

 👉 Find cheap flights to Labuan Bajo here.